MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/system-security/protect-high-value-assets-by-controlling-the-health-of-windows-10-based-devices.md

 ### Remote device health attestation

-In Windows 10, health attestation refers to a feature where Measured Boot data generated during the boot process is sent to a remote device health attestation service operated by Microsoft.
+In Windows, health attestation refers to a feature where Measured Boot data generated during the boot process is sent to a remote device health attestation service operated by Microsoft.

-This approach is the most secure one available for Windows 10-based devices to detect when security defenses are down.
+This approach is the most secure one available for Windows-based devices to detect when security defenses are down.
 During the boot process, the TCG log and PCRs' values are sent to a remote Microsoft cloud service.
 Logs are then checked by the Health Attestation Service to determine what changes have occurred on the device.

 A relying party like an MDM can inspect the report generated by the remote health attestation service.

 > [!NOTE]
-> To use the health attestation feature of Windows 10, the device must be equipped with a discrete or firmware TPM.
-There is no restriction on any particular edition of Windows 10.
+> To use the health attestation feature of Windows, the device must be equipped with a discrete or firmware TPM.
+There is no restriction on any particular edition of Windows.

-Windows 10 supports health attestation scenarios by allowing applications access to the underlying health attestation configuration service provider (CSP) so that applications can request a health attestation token.
+Windows supports health attestation scenarios by allowing applications access to the underlying health attestation configuration service provider (CSP) so that applications can request a health attestation token.
 The measurement of the boot sequence can be checked at any time locally by an antimalware or an MDM agent.

 Remote device health attestation combined with an MDM provides a hardware-rooted method for reporting the current security status and detecting any changes, without having to trust the software running on the system.